Coronations in Europe: Denmark

 Danish enthronements may be divided into three distinct types of rituals: the medieval coronation, which existed during the period of elective monarchy; the anointing ritual, which replaced coronation with the introduction of absolute monarchy in 1660; and finally the simple proclamation, which has been used since the introduction of the Danish Constitution in 1849.

 The coronation ritual (as of 1537) began with a procession of the ruler and his consort into St. Mary's Cathedral in Copenhagen, followed by the Danish crown jewels.
 The monarch was seated before the altar, where he swore to govern justly, preserve the Lutheran religion, support schools, and help the poor.
 Following this, the king was anointed on the lower right arm and between the shoulders, but not on the head.
 Then the royal couple retired to a tented enclosure where they were robed in royal attire, returning to hear a sermon, the Kyrie and Gloria, and then a prayer and the Epistle reading.

 Following the Epistle, the king knelt before the altar, where he was first given a sword.
 After flourishing and sheathing it, the still-kneeling monarch was crowned by the clergy and nobility, who jointly placed the diadem upon their ruler's head.
-The sceptre and orb were presented, then returned to attendants.
-The queen was anointed and crowned in a similar manner, but she received only a sceptre and not an orb.
+The scepter and orb were presented, and then returned to attendants.
+The queen was anointed and crowned in a similar manner, but she received only a scepter and not an orb.
 A choral hymn was then sung, and then the newly crowned king and queen listened to a second sermon and the reading of the Gospel, which brought the service to an end.

 In 1660 the coronation ritual was replaced with a ceremony of anointing: the new king would arrive at the coronation site already wearing the crown, and he was then anointed.
 This rite was in turn abolished with the introduction of the Danish Constitution in 1849.
 Today the crown of Denmark is only displayed at the monarch's funeral, when it lies on top of their coffin.
-The present Queen, Margrethe II, did not have any formal enthronement service; a public announcement of her accession was made from the balcony of Christiansborg Palace, with the new sovereign being acclaimed by her Prime Minister at the time (1972), Jens Otto Krag, then cheered with a ninefold "hurrah" by the crowds below.
+The former Queen, Margrethe II, and her son, the present king, Frederik X, did not have any formal enthronement service; a public announcement of the accession was made from the balcony of Christiansborg Palace, with the new sovereign being acclaimed by the Prime Minister at the time, then cheered with a ninefold "hurrah" by the crowds below.